Understanding Electrical Resistance: A Deep Dive into its Measurement Units

 What is Electrical Resistance?

 Imagine water flowing through a pipe.
-A narrow pipe offers more resistance to the water's flow than a wide one.
+Consider this: a narrow pipe offers more resistance to the water's flow than a wide one.
 Similarly, in an electrical circuit, some materials resist the flow of electric current more than others.
 This opposition to the flow of electric charge is what we call electrical resistance.
 The amount of resistance depends on several factors, including the material's properties, its length, its cross-sectional area, and its temperature.

 The Ohm: The Unit of Electrical Resistance